sanjuthomas/kafka-connect-orientdb/README.md

 password: {pasword to connect to database}
 className: {name of the the class to which the json document to be written.
 If this class does not exist, the connector will create one.}
 keyField: {name of the document key/id element/field, please note that this key is not record id.
 Ideally, this key should be distinct and a unique index should be in place so that the UPSERT works as expected.}
+writeMode: INSERT or UPSERT
 ```

 Please create the database in the OrientDB server in advance.
 The connector will not start if the database is not present.

 ## Write Modes
-INSERT - Connector would assume that every message is a new document and ignore duplicate documents.
+INSERT - Connector would assume that every message is a new document.
+In case of duplicate(s), the error is ignored.
-UPSERT - Insert if new and update if the document already exist in the database.
+UPSERT - Insert if new document, and update if the document already exist on the database -> class.

 ## Tested Version
 |Name|Version|